" /> " />

 Urban Collaborative

 The Urban Collaborative is a donor-supported initiative of the Center for Community Engagement (CCE).
-It engages students and faculty from multiple disciplines in project-based research that tangibly supports an improved quality of life in York City.
-The project will move from research to action steps to revitalize distressed real estate (residential and/or commercial) in York’s neighborhoods through the empowerment of, and support for, those who live in those neighborhoods.
+It engages students and faculty from a wide range of disciplines in project-based research that tangibly supports an improved quality of life in York City.

 Values